You Don’t Always Have to Feel Exhausted

 Example of Vivos oral appliance used for sleep apnea treatment in Arlington, TX

-We are a Vivos® Integrated Practice and so the MAD we use is the Vivos® System.
+Our MAD of Choice, The Vivos® System: We are a Vivos® Integrated Practice, and the MAD we use is the Vivos® System.

 The Benefits Of The Vivos® System: